 Local chefs like Jamie Oliver and Gordon Ramsay are now as famous as rock stars, though a tourist requisite is still traditional afternoon tea.
-Newer museums such as the Tate Modern and Saatchi Gallery add an option to beloved standards such as the Victoria & Albert and the National Gallery.
 You can splurge on Saturday morning along Portobello Road or stroll Jermyn Street for gentlemen's shops bearing royal warrants (Prince Charles gets his pajamas at Turnbull & Asser), but these days it's also fun to join the flocks of shoppers at fashion-forward boutiques along Elizabeth Street or (less expensively) around the markets and funky shops of Brick Lane in the East End.

 London is a big city geographically.
 The majority of visitors spend most of their time in and around the West End, where London's main attractions are located (Piccadilly Circus, Charing Cross Road's bookshops, Covent Garden, Soho, Regent and Oxford Streets, Trafalgar Square, Leicester Square, Carnaby Street).
 Further west are the pricey neighborhoods of Belgravia, Kensington (Kensington Palace, Albert Memorial, Royal Albert Hall), South Kensington (Science Museum, Natural History Museum, Victoria & Albert Museum), Knightsbridge (Harrods, Harvey Nichols), Mayfair, Chelsea (Kings Road) and Notting Hill (Portobello Road).